 Believe you have transfer credit for a class on your schedule.

-If you need to change your schedule due to one of these reasons, please email email@example.com.
-Once you arrive on campus in August, your First-Year Experience Advisor can answer questions about your fall classes as well.
+If you need to change your class schedule due to one of these reasons, please email email@example.com.
+Once you arrive on campus in August, your First-Year Experience advisor can answer questions about your fall classes as well.

 If you have specific concerns about your schedule, it is very important to tell someone.
 We want to help!
 If it is during the summer months, please email firstname.lastname@example.org.
 If it is during Fall Orientation, either meet with your faculty advisor or visit the Registrar’s Office a soon as possible so we can visit with you about other course options or possibilities.

 A second semester proficiency (considered “112” level course; i.e., SPAN 112) or any language level above “112” within a world language is one of the Core Curriculum requirements.

 You are required to take the language placement inventory if you studied Spanish, French, or German during high school and will be studying the same language at Concordia.
 The language placement inventory will ensure you test into and register for the appropriate level language course.
 The language placement inventory is not available online for Chinese, Greek, or Latin.
 Students studying those languages should contact the departments for placement information.